![]() |

 The packaging of

-magnitudes of their associated energetic factors.
-Recently, the research group of Prof. Darrin York of the Department of
+nucleic acids, especially DNA, is of vital importance to all Recently, the research group of Prof. Darrin York of the Department of

 Chemistry along with graduate students Kevin